1929–1933

-1929–1933 is a 1990 compilation album collecting material recorded by Henry "Red" Allen and his orchestra during the years 1929 to 1933.
-The first of five CDs released by Chronological Classics, the album is rated part of the "core collection" by the Penguin Guide to Jazz.
+1929–1933 is a 1990 compilation album featuring material recorded by Henry "Red" Allen and his orchestra between 1929 and 1933.
+The first of five CDs released by Chronological Classics, the album is considered part of the "core collection" by the Penguin Guide to Jazz.
 Allen and Coleman Hawkins shared leadership of the band.

 Critical reception

 The album has been critically well received.
 Scott Yanow, writing for AllMusic, described it as "one of the best" of the series, with "many memorable sections."
 The authors of The Penguin Guide to Jazz list the album as part of their "core collection".

 Track listing

 All songs composed by Red Allen, except as otherwise noted.